 State of Rhode Island – Municipal Resilience Program (MRP)

 Co-originator of the Municipal Resilience Program (MRP) in direct partnership with the State of Rhode Island and the Rhode Island Infrastructure Bank with support from Rhode Island Coastal Resources Management Council, Department of Environmental Management, Department of Administration, Emergency Management Agency, League of Cities and Towns, Save The Bay, University of Rhode Island Coastal Resource Center, and Rhode Island Audubon.
-Served as lead trainer and facilitator on Community Resilience Building for five municipalities for MRP Year-1.
+Served as lead trainer and facilitator on Community Resilience Building for five municipalities for Year-1 and eight for Year-2.
 The MRP is providing yet another example along with Massachusetts MVP of a municipal-driven, resilience playbook for other states in the U.S. Climate Alliance.

 Commonwealth of Massachusetts - Municipal Vulnerability Preparedness (MVP) Program